deficollective/defiscan/src/content/protocols/pendle.md

 The `PendleFeeDistributorV2Proxy` functions as the distribution contract for the collected fees that are rewarded to vePENDLE holders for their respective voting power.
 Under the `DevMultisig` (2/3) administration, this contract employs merkle proofs through `setMerkleRootAndFund` to set the claims while simultaneously depositing funds for claiming.

-The `hardwareDeployer` EOA maintains additional protocol functionalities with its `GUARDIAN` and `ALICE` roles in the `PendleGovernanceProxy`.
-These capacities include fee rate modifications through `setLnFeeRate` and operational controls.

 In parallel, the legacy `PendleFeeDistributor` remains active under the control of an unidentified address (0xD9c9935f4BFaC33F38fd3A35265a237836b30Bd1).
 This contract continues to distribute USDC to users through a separate reward system not accountable to the current Treasury structure.

 ### PENDLE Emissions to LPs